All Episodes

 You just may have hit the nail on the head because you're right.

-I mean, if they if th they're supposed to be I've had a long complaint, and up until recently, I've had a real serious complaint about the fact that the Republicans don't know how to run the the the Congress.
+I've had a long complaint, and up until recently, I've had a real serious complaint about the fact that the Republicans don't know how to run the Congress.

 I'm not quite sure why.

-Is there anything that surprises you about the fact that uh New Orleans flooded when a big hurricane came blowing through right over the top of their town?
+Is there anything that surprises you about the fact that New Orleans flooded when a big hurricane came blowing through right over the top of their town?

 I thought everybody pretty much knew they were under sea level.

-But this is they're gonna report it as something new.
+I thought we all knew this, but this is they're going to report it as something new.

-The white house knew about the levies.
+The White House knew about the levees.

 It's like, yeah.

-I know where I live in Sacramento, we have these levees with all these big rivers that go all around the city of Sacramento, and and you know what they're doing?
+And I know where I live in Sacramento, we have these levees with all these big rivers that go all around the city of Sacramento.

 They're talking about it.

-They're wringing their hands about it, they're having committee meetings about it, they're bringing in people to study it.
+They're bringing in people to study it.

-And you know what's going to happen.
+And you know what's going to happen?

-There's going to be some big flood someday, and everybody's going to say, Well, why didn't somebody do something?
+There's going to be some big flood someday, and everybody's going to say, well, why didn't somebody do something?

-But there's they're not doing, they don't do they don't do the real work that needs to be done to get it done.
+But they're not doing, they don't do the real work that needs to be done to get it done, which is, you know, the Mississippi River goes over its banks every couple of years.

-It it's fascinating to me.
+It's fascinating to me.

 Jeff in Madison, Wisconsin.

-Hi, Jeff, you're on the Rush Limbaugh program.
+You're on the Rush Limbaugh program.

 Hey, thank you for taking my call, and thanks for filling in for Rush.